Foundations of Artificial Intelligence (FAI) Group

 Basics.
 Seminar, 7 graded ECTS points.

 The seminar will be run in a block format.
 There will be an initial meeting on Monday, April 22, 16:00-17:00.
-All student presentations will be given on a single day after the end of term.
+All student presentations will be given on Thursday, August 8.

 All meetings will take place in room 3.06, Building E1 1.
 The seminar language is English throughout.